-2) Q. When (1) underwriting requirements are changed, or (2) new underwriting classes are added, how should the impact on future mortality be determined?
+Q 5.2: When (1) underwriting requirements are changed, or (2) new underwriting classes are added, how should the effect on future mortality be determined?

-Section 3.4.1 Assumptions Underlying the Disciplined Current Scale - The actuary should use experience as analyzed within the insurer's nonguaranteed element framework when setting experience factors underlying the disciplined current scale.
+Section 3.4.1 The actuary should use experience as analyzed within the insurer's nonguaranteed element framework when setting experience factors underlying the disciplined current scale.
 To the extent actual experience is determinable, available, and credible, the actuary should use actual experience when setting experience factors underlying the disciplined current scale.
 When such suitable data are lacking, experience factors should be derived in a reasonable and appropriate manner from actual experience of other similar classes of business.
 Similar classes may be found within the same company, may be found in other companies, or may be from other sources, in that order of preference.
-As required by the Model, the experience factors underlying the disciplined current scale may not include any projected trends of improvement nor any assumed improvements in experience beyond the effective date of the illustration scale, except as provided in section 3.8.
+When determining the extent to which actual experience is credible, the actuary should refer to ASOP No. 25, Credibility Procedures.
+As required by the Model, the experience factors underlying the disciplined current scale may not include any projected trends of improvement nor any assumed improvements in experience beyond the effective date of the illustrated scale, except as provided in section 3.8...

-Section 3.4.1(b) Mortality - The actuary should base the mortality experience factors on the insurer's mortality experience, if credible, adjusted for risk class.
+Section 3.4.1(b) The actuary should base the mortality experience factors on the insurer's mortality experience, if credible, adjusted for risk class.
 In setting mortality experience factors, the actuary should consider credible variations by age, gender, duration, marketing method, plan, size of policy, policy provisions, risk class, and other items (or a combination thereof) consistent with the insurer's structure of mortality experience factor classes.
 To the extent that the insurer's actual experience is not sufficiently credible, the actuary should consider using other credible industry mortality experience, appropriately modified to reflect the insurer's underwriting practices.
 If no credible industry mortality experience is available, the actuary should use professional judgment in modifying other sources of information (for example, general population mortality tables) in order to obtain the mortality assumption.

-Section 3.4.1(g) Changes in Methodology - When an insurer changes its methodology in determining nonguaranteed elements ... the actuary should appropriately modify assumptions underlying the disciplined current scale to reflect the new methodology.
+Section 3.4.1(g) Changes in Methodology-When an insurer changes its methodology in determining nonguaranteed elements ... the actuary should appropriately modify assumptions underlying the disciplined current scale to reflect the new methodology.